eolatham/smarthome-dashboard-simulation/app/docs/design.md

 - acts as a container that renders the selected [app screen](requirements.md#application-screens)
 - subscribes to [SSE channels](#server-sent-event-publishers) established by the backend
 - manages state for all of the app screens
-  - stores state for each app screen in a separate nested sub-object within its own state
+  - stores state for each app screen within its own state
   - passes the appropriate state object and a function for updating it as props to the selected app screen component
   - updates state for the appropriate app screens when it receives state-changing SSEs